-BA, Dip Ed, Dip Arts (Dramatic Arts), LLB (Hons), LLM, FAICD, Non-executive Director (Appointed on 18 June 2023)
+BA, Dip Ed, Dip Arts (Dramatic Arts), LLB (Hons), LLM, FAICD, Non-executive Director, Governance and Risk Committee

-Victoria Marles trained as a lawyer and has worked across the private, not-for-profit and public sectors in media/communications and consumer law.
+Victoria Marles trained as a lawyer and has worked across the private, not-for-profit and public sectors in media/communications and consumer law

 Victoria was CEO of Trust for Nature for 13 years, and currently serves as Chair of the Australian Land Conservation Alliance and is a director of Yarra Valley Water Corporation.
-Victoria has recently finished terms as the chair of the Consumer Action Law Centre, and chair of the Abbotsford Convent Foundation, Victoria has held the positions of CEO of the Legal Services Board (Victoria), Legal Services Commissioner (Victoria), and Deputy Telecommunications Industry Ombudsman and has been a trustee of the Victorian Arts Centre Trust.
+Victoria has held the positions of CEO of the Legal Services Board (Victoria), Legal Services Commissioner (Victoria), and Deputy Telecommunications Industry Ombudsman and has been a trustee of the Victorian Arts Centre Trust.
+Victoria has previously served as chair of the Consumer Action Law Centre, and chair of the Abbotsford Convent Foundation.